-Neither the Fund or the Master Fund currently consider the principal adverse impacts of investment decisions on sustainability factors in accordance with the specific regime outlined in the SFDR (the PAI Regime).
-Taking into account the size, nature and scale of the Master Fund's activities and the types of products the Master Fund currently makes available, the Fund and the Master Fund have decided not to comply with the PAI Regime at this time.
+The Fund does not currently consider the principal adverse impacts of investment decisions on sustainability factors in accordance with the specific regime outlined in the SFDR (the PAI Regime).
+Taking into account the size, nature and scale of the Fund's activities and the types of products the Fund currently makes available, the Fund has decided not to comply with the PAI Regime at this time.